kkashiva/JobCompare/GroupProject/Design-Team/design-description.md

 ### 2. Job
+This class implements the Observer interface that is notified by the Subject (ComparisonSettings) whenever the weights change.
+This helps recalculate the score for each job with the new weights

 **Attributes:**
+- `jobId` (int) : set from the primary key of each row created in the Jobs DB table.
+Helpful to update specific rows in the DB with their corresponding score updon recalculation.
 - `jobType` (Int): The indicator to distinguish between current job and job offer.
 - `title` (String): The title of the job.
 - `company` (String): The name of the company offering the job.